Family Guy: Back to the Multiverse: Development

-According to Unseen64, ports for Wii and Nintendo 3DS were planned, but both were cancelled in August 2011 according to a former employee of Heavy Iron Studios, due to the focus "on making one version of the game and growing concerns about how [the game] would perform on those platforms."
-As a result, it was not released on any Nintendo systems.
+According to Unseen64, versions for the Wii and Nintendo 3DS were planned but canceled in August 2011.
+A former employee of Heavy Iron Studios stated that the cancellations were due to the studio’s focus on "making one version of the game" and concerns about how the game would perform on those platforms.
+As a result, the game was not released for any Nintendo platforms.

 Reception

 Family Guy: Back to the Multiverse received "generally unfavorable" reviews on all platforms according to the review aggregation website Metacritic.

 Andrew Reiner of Game Informer said that half of the Xbox 360 version is done exceptionally well, while the other half is the polar opposite.
 He also stated, "The gameplay could fuel any generic shooter, and doesn't feel like it belongs with this property."
 The game received a mixed review from IGN who said of the PlayStation 3 and Xbox 360 versions, "There's a lot to enjoy, but none of it will knock your socks off."
 Official Xbox Magazine UKs review was a questionnaire in which the reader could score the game themselves, with the final score out of ten being decided by how many boxes they ticked, the final box being "I'm a frothing imbecile who deserves nothing of value in my life."
 The review concluded that the game was for "no-one.
 Not even people who like the TV show" and "These writers hate humanity."
 The only positive mention given of the game was "It certainly looks the part."

 Edd Harwood of The Digital Fix gave the PS3 version three out of ten, saying that it was "a really bad game.
 It is not the worst game though because some games I play do not work sometimes or are even more stupid.
 Family Guy: Back to the Multiverse is at least a game that I can play and shoot things, and maybe laugh at something that reminds me of the show.
 But the shooting is really bad.
 The multiplayer is also not so bad.
 But I would much rather watch the show.
 Or play something else."
 Digital Spy gave the Xbox 360 version one star out of five and stated, "There is surely scope to make a decent Family Guy game - just imagine an adventure or puzzle title littered with acerbic humor and smart observations.
 But as a shooter, Back to the Multiverse is a hopelessly moronic, completely pointless experience that will please neither Family Guy fans nor people who enjoy games.
 In this case, the joke is most definitely on us."
 Metro GameCentral gave said console version a similar score of a two out of ten and called it "a return to the very worst standards of video game tie-ins, with terrible gameplay and an equally incompetent attempt to mimic the show's humour."